jason-dark/proompt/src/commands/document-dir/proompt.md

 - Always include file paths in comments
 - Explain non-obvious business logic
-- Show integration patterns with other modules
+- Show integration patterns with other parts of the codebase
 - Include error handling and edge case patterns
 - Highlight performance-critical sections

 ## Execution Protocol

-1. **Discovery Phase**: Run the intelligent discovery algorithm
+1. **Skip Check**: If skipExisting is true, check if all required documentation files exist
-2. **Module Iteration**: For each identified module:
+2. **Directory Analysis**: Perform complete analysis of {{directoryPath}}:
-   - Perform complete file analysis
+   - Read and analyze all files in the directory tree
    - Map dependencies and integration points
    - Identify critical patterns and gotchas
    - Generate {{outputFileList}} documentation